MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Test-SecretVault.md

 ## DESCRIPTION

-This cmdlet runs an extension vault self test, by running the internal vault `Test-SecretVault` command.
+This cmdlet runs an extension vault self-test, by running the internal vault `Test-SecretVault` command.
 It returns `$true` if all tests succeeded, and `$false` otherwise.
-Information on failing tests will be written to the error stream as error records.
-For more information during the test run use the **Verbose** command switch.
+Information on failing tests is written to the error stream as error records.
+For more information during the test run use the **Verbose** parameter.

 ## EXAMPLES